Board voting on superintendent departure after teacher shot

 Toscano is a former prosecutor who worked in the Virginia Beach Commonwealth's Attorney's office from 2006 to 2009.
 Her law firm handles criminal defense cases and civil litigation.

-Newport News Superintendent George Parker III has been sharply criticized by parents and teachers who have called for his resignation or firing.

-Six days after the shooting, Parker revealed that at least one administrator had been told the day of the shooting that the boy may have had a weapon.
-He said the student's backpack was searched, but none was found.

-The gun was legally purchased by the boy’s mother, according to police.
+Police have said the gun used in the shooting was legally purchased by the boy’s mother.
 In a statement last week, the family said the gun was secured.
 Attorney James Ellenson told The Associated Press that according to his understanding, it was in the woman's closet on a shelf well over 6 feet high and had a trigger lock requiring a key.

 The family also said in its statement that the boy has an “acute disability” and was under a care plan “that included his mother or father attending school with him and accompanying him to class every day.”